dailystudio/devbricksx-android/docs/sample_notebook_tutorial_04.md

 </LinearLayout>
 ```
-There is a few options would matter user experience:
+There are a few options that would matter to user experience:

 - The property **maxLines** of **EditText** for notebook name should be 1.
-Otherwise, the display will be become strange when user presses *enter*.
+Otherwise, the display will become strange when the user presses *enter*.
-- Chech the **emptyness** of user's input before you add it into database.
+- Check the **emptiness** of the user's input before you add it into the database.
 Otherwise, there will be some blank lines in your notebooks list.

 ## Edit a note
-Creating a note is a bit complex than creating notebook.
-It is better to use a dediated fragment rather than a dialog.
+Creating a note is a bit complex than creating a notebook.
+It is better to use a dedicated fragment rather than a dialog.

-Since we are not intend to support rich format content, we can keep our user interface as clean and simple as possible.
+Since we do not intend to support rich format content, we can keep our user interface as clean and simple as possible.
 ![](./assets/editing.png)

 The layout of the fragment is here: